FluoxetineReturn to Fluoxetine overview

 - Remember that you need to stay well through your pregnancy, and you may need a medicine to help you to do that.

-Fluoxetine can cause heart problems in the developing baby, and other symptoms in newborn babies
+Fluoxetine may cause heart problems in the developing baby, and other symptoms in newborn babies

 Women taking fluoxetine who are planning a pregnancy should talk to the doctor about their options.
 If you become pregnant whilst taking fluoxetine, you should also talk to your doctor about this.